apache/flink/docs/getting-started/walkthroughs/table_api.md

 ## What Will You Be Building?

 In this tutorial, you'll learn how to build a continuous ETL pipeline for tracking financial transactions by account over time.
-You will start by building our report as a nightly batch job, and then migrate to a streaming pipeline to see how batch is just a special case of streaming.
+You will start by building your report as a nightly batch job, and then migrate to a streaming pipeline.

 ## Prerequisites